- The South African Ministry of Home Affairs in 2021 revoked the citizenship of Edwin Ijeoma, a former Nigerian, over a bigamous marriage

 "He should be punished in accordance with the law of South Africa on bigamy because he is her citizen and not stripping him off his citizenship.
 The prof. has a case.
 He should sue SA to international court of justice."

-In other news, a Nigerian man, Ifeanyi Chukwu Ndidi, was in 2017 deported for dealing in drug after spending 28 years in the United Kingdom.
+In other news, a Nigerian man, Ifeanyi Chukwu Ndidi, was in 2017 deported for dealing in drugs after spending 28 years in the United Kingdom.

 However, the European Court of Human Rights approved the Secretary of State’s decision to deport Ndidi due to his long and escalating history of criminality.